gaeng2y/gaeng2y/README.md

 **I'm Kyeongmo Yang. working since 2020 🚀**

-- 📖 I'm studying The Composable Architecture(TCA), but it's really difficult.
+- 📖 I'm studying the Composable Architecture(TCA) and clean architecture

 - 💻 I strive to write code in the most optimal way.